aniudashi/Post_By_Curl_And_JsonPP/README.md

-Post json using libjsonpp and libcurl run in mac os
+Post json using libjsonpp and libcurl ,curlPP run in mac os